 The Bachelor of Science in engineering programs are now offered at Pitt-Johnstown.
-The Engineering programs will undergo the ABET accreditation process after the graduation of the first class sometime after the spring of 2019.
+The Engineering programs are accreditated by the Engineering Accreditation Commission of ABET, https://www.abet.org.
 Students admitted to the University of Pittsburgh at Johnstown as freshmen spend all four years at Pitt-Johnstown if they major in engineering programs taught at Pitt-Johnstown, or they relocate to the campus in Pittsburgh after one or two years if they choose engineering programs not taught at Pitt-Johnstown.
-Students may transfer to Pitt-Johnstown for engineering after one or two years of study at the Pittsburgh, Bradford, Greensburg, or Titusville campuses.
+Students may transfer to Pitt-Johnstown for engineering after one or two years of study at the Pittsburgh, Bradford, or Greensburg campuses.
 Students from accredited associate degree programs in engineering are also encouraged to matriculate to Pitt-Johnstown.
 Credits from institutions not accredited by ABET will not be directly accepted; however, credit by examination is an option.

 Engineers make significant contributions to the constant quest for better material products, more effective methods of solving society’s technological problems, and better ways of using engineering to promote understanding among people.
 Pitt-Johnstown’s programs in engineering prepare men and women to improve the quality of life by organizing individuals, materials, and equipment to manufacture products, erect buildings, construct and operate transportation systems, generate and distribute power, and solve other difficult engineering problems.
 Engineers are also responsible for existing technologies-nuclear, automotive, aircraft, chemical production, environmental, electronic, power generation, and others.
 Our application-oriented engineering graduates bring important practice, management and theoretical knowledge to the task of operating industries and businesses related to engineering.
 With this knowledge, they design and develop new products and process to better the world for clients and mankind in general.